PipelineDeals Help Center

 When you select a list to import, you can also indicate if you want to auto-update data on your list each hour.
 If you do not select this option, you can manually refresh the list whenever you want.

-Please note – it is best practice to create any dashboards, charts, tables, or other calculations on a separate tab from where you’re importing data.
-Each time data you refresh data from a saved list into Excel, all existing data on the tab is wiped out and reimported.
+Note: It is best practice to create dashboards, charts, tables, or other calculations on a separate tab from where you’re importing data.
+Each time you refresh data from a saved list into Excel, all existing data on the tab is wiped out and reimported.

 If your business is using Office 365 and Excel online, you can collaborate and share Excel sheets online.
 However, users will not be able to import data into Excel or manually refresh saved lists.